Jay Chandrasekhar: Stand-up

 Chandrasekhar often does stand-up comedy, sometimes touring with fellow Broken Lizard friends, Steve Lemme and Kevin Heffernan.
 His stand-up is a mix of jokes and stories.

 Personal life

 Chandrasekhar has been married to actress Susan Clarke since 2005.
-They have three children: twin daughters and a son.
+They have twin daughters and a son.
 Chandrasekhar's middle name, Jambulingam, is in honor of his grandfather, and is also his son's middle name.
-He used the name Jumbulingam for his editorial credits in Puddle Cruiser and Super Troopers.
+He used the name Jumbulingam for his editorial credits.

 Chandrasekhar's cousin is the actor Sendhil Ramamurthy, who played the role of Mohinder Suresh in the NBC superhero drama Heroes and also appeared in the Broken Lizard film The Slammin' Salmon.
+His mother-in-law is Mary Pat Clarke, the first woman to serve as president of the Baltimore City Council.